 Kids and Disney fanatics (there are many of the latter who are no longer the former) make up the bulk of Disney cruisers, but even an indulgent parent who is not keen on Disney can find plenty to love.

-The Disney staterooms have a water closet with a toilet and sink, plus a bathroom with shower/bath combo and sink.
+The Disney staterooms have a water closet with a toilet and sink, plus a bathroom with a shower/bath combo and sink.
 This is huge whether you are traveling with kids or just a friend.
-The water closet is big enough for shaving, so one person can shower, put on make-up or brush her teeth while the other has his own space.
+The water closet is big enough for shaving, while another person can shower, put on make-up, or brush her teeth.

-The unrivaled customer service includes seamless airport and luggage transport and super-easy check-in.
-I filled out most of my information beforehand and on the day of departure sailed through the process in about 5 minutes.
+The unrivaled customer service includes seamless airport and luggage transport, and a super easy check-in.
+I filled out most of my information beforehand and on the day of departure sailed through the process in about five minutes.

-Disney keeps kids entertained, whether at the nursery (an extra charge, for kid’s 3 months to 3 years) or with supervised (and free) cubs for kids ages 3 to 12.
-There are also separate lounges for tweens and teens.
+Disney keeps kids entertained, whether at the nursery (an extra charge, for kids three months to three years) or with supervised (and free) clubs for kids ages three to 12.
+There are also separate lounges for ‘tweens and teens.

-Disney has its own island, Castaway Cay, a laid back easy to navigate stop on its Caribbean sailings.
-You can snorkel, swim with stingrays, ride a bike, get an open-air massage or just hang out in a hammock.
+Disney’s private island – Castaway Cay – is a laid-back, easy to navigate stop on its Caribbean sailings.
+You can snorkel, swim with stingrays, ride a bike, get an open-air massage or just lounge in a hammock.
 The kids clubs operate on Castaway Cay, so grown-ups can visit the adult-only beach.

 There are sophisticated live shows nightly plus live music at the adults-only pool, and a magical show at the restaurant Animator’s Palate.
 You can actually see Disney characters constantly.
 And first-run movies play in the movie theater.

-Oh, and then there’s the water roller coaster, the min golf and basketball court.
+Oh, and then there’s the water play area, the mini golf course and basketball court.
 And that missing casino?
-Actually the best thing of all.
+Actually, the best thing of all.